erickim713/DesignProject/dp4/README.md

 -----------
 ### **Observations**

-* [MID] The user always has to select dates from the calendar
-  * Provide a default page with the most recent history, because most of the time, the user wants to check the most recent history(last night)
-  * Can show up to 5 most recent histories in one page and users can scroll down like a blog and additionally we can make a button to view all past histories, which can lead us to the calendar page

-* [MID] Need more information/detail about the visited places, money spent, calls made
-  * Click on the entries and expand to show more details
+**Start recording**
 * [HIGH] Starting and ending the recording is not understandable.
 Users are confused whether the recording automatically stops or not and what would happen when the user forgets to stop recording.
   * When the user presses stop, it should not lead to the main page, but rather display the accumulated information so far for that night
   * Stop button should change to a resume button, in case the user accidentally clicked stop

 * [LOW] The user may want to have multiple recordings in a night
   * We will have to decide whether we will organize the data by dates, or by each started/ended recording

-* [HIGH] Users want the visualization of the exact path
-  * Have more frequent GPS readings and then connect-the-dots
+* [MID] Asking for permission for the gps access as the starting page is not necessary.
+It should be shown when the user starts recording for the first time or when the user's setting to the permission is int "not allowed" state.
+  * It definitely should not ask the user every time he opens the application.

+**Recall what you did last night (during the drinking occasion)**
+* [MID] The user always has to select dates from the calendar
+  * Provide a default page with the most recent history, because most of the time, the user wants to check the most recent history(last night)
+  * Can show up to 5 most recent histories in one page and users can scroll down like a blog and additionally we can make a button to view all past histories, which can lead us to the calendar page

 * [LOW] When pressing the photo in the occasion tab, there needs to be more information such as money spent or tags of people that the user was with at the time.
   * For now, we could make the photo "unclickable", in order to suggest that the user can't do anything with the photos at the moment.

-* [MID] It would be better to have consistent contents in the path and occasion tabs
-  * They were initially designed to have different contents, because the occasion tab will mostly consist of media recordings while the path tab will mostly consist of GPS recordings.
-Perhaps some kind of relationship could be suggested in our later prototypes.

 * [MID] Confusion about how the photos will be taken and gets added to the photo section
   * Photo syncing with album?
   * Alarm the user to take photos (every 1 hour?
 2 hours? depending on user settings)

+**Find out where you were last night (according to location)**
+* [MID] Need more information/detail about the visited places, money spent, calls made
+  * Click on the entries and expand to show more details

+* [HIGH] Users want the visualization of the exact path
+  * Have more frequent GPS readings and then connect-the-dots

+**Other**
+* [MID] It would be better to have consistent contents in the path and occasion tabs
+  * They were initially designed to have different contents, because the occasion tab will mostly consist of media recordings while the path tab will mostly consist of GPS recordings.
+Perhaps some kind of relationship could be suggested in our later prototypes.

 * [LOW] User needs to know more detail about how the recording will be done (automatically, manually, through alarms/notifications, etc.)
   * Perhaps a manual can be added to show how recording is done.
 GPS will be recorded automatically, while activities such as taking photos/videos will have to be done through notifications or manually.
 Organizing and presenting the historical data (such as call/chat history and other forms of media) should be done automatically.

-* [MID] Asking for permission for the gps access as the starting page is not necessary.
-It should be shown when the user starts recording for the first time or when the user's setting to the permission is int "not allowed" state.
-  * It definitely should not ask the user every time he opens the application.

 -----------
 ### **Paper vs Digital**